 Dacia was a region inhabited by the Dacians in the north of the Danube (modern Romania).
-The kingdom of Dacia was the creation of Burebistas (ca. 80-44 BCE), who conquered and united several other Dacian principalities.
-Burebistas practically destroyed the Celtic tribes of the Scordiscii and subjected or allied with the Greek cities of the Western Black Sea coast, from Odessus (today's Varna) to Olbia (near today's Odessa).
-During the Roman Civil War, the Dacians would have probably come to support Pompey.
+The kingdom of Dacia was the creation of Burebistas (c.
+80-44 BCE), who conquered and united several other Dacian principalities.
+Burebistas practically destroyed the Celtic tribes of the Scordiscii and subjected, or allied with, the Greek cities of the Western Black Sea coast, from Odessus (today's Varna) to Olbia (near today's Odessa).
+During the Roman Civil War, the Dacians would probably have come to support Pompey.
 Burebistas was eventually killed in the same year as Julius Caesar, who allegedly was preparing an expedition against the Dacians and the Parthians.

-The Dacian kingdom crumbled into four (or five) principalities, only to re-emerge under Decebalus (ca 87-106 CE).
-He fought victoriously against Domitian's general Cornelius Fuscus, but he was eventually defeated and forced to sign a peace treaty which made the Dacian kingdom a client of Rome, receiving Roman money and technical support in return.
-The situation lasted until Trajan, waged two extensive wars (101-102 CE and 105-106 CE) in order to crush the Dacian kingdom and raze all the strongholds.
+The Dacian kingdom crumbled into four (or five) principalities, only to re-emerge under Decebalus (c.
+87-106 CE).
+He fought victoriously against Domitian's general Cornelius Fuscus, but he was eventually defeated and forced to sign a peace treaty which made the Dacian kingdom a client of Rome receive Roman money and technical support in return.
+The situation lasted until Trajan waged two extensive wars (101-102 CE and 105-106 CE) in order to crush the Dacian kingdom and raze all the strongholds.

 Donate and help us!

 We're a non-profit organisation and we need your help!
 This website costs money and we have to buy quality research material to produce great content.
 Our donors make this project possible.
 Please consider donating; even small amounts help.
 Thank you!

 Are you qualified to peer review ancient history information?
 Apply now and help provide quality ancient history information on the web!

 Thomas Dunne Books (03 July 2012)Price: $29.44 £24.28